 Here are the college credits that are offered at the MCC High School:

-- College Algebra (U of M-Twin Cities: College Algebra Through Modeling/CI 1806 worth 3 credits)
+- College Algebra (U of M-Twin Cities: College Algebra Through Modeling/CI 1806 worth 3 credits)---offered every year

 Eligibility Requirements to take CIS Courses

-- (MState): All students must meet testing requirements*.
-In addition, seniors must have a 2.8 GPA or higher and juniors must have a 3.2 GPA or higher.
+- (MState): Seniors must have a 2.8 GPA or higher and juniors must have a 3.2 GPA or higher.